March 23, 2011

 “Barnabas wanted to take John, called Mark, along with them also.
 But Paul kept insisting that they should not take him along who had deserted them in Pamphylia and had not gone with them to the work.”

-Barnabas and Paul had returned from their First Missionary Journey, and had also reported back to Antioch the events at the Jerusalem Council (Acts 15:1-30, pages 1728-1730.
+Barnabas and Paul had returned from their First Missionary Journey, and had also reported back to Antioch the events at the Jerusalem Council (Acts 15:1-30).
 Now, Paul takes the initiative and urges Barnabas to go with him back to the cities where they had proclaimed the word of the Lord and see how they were doing.

 Encouragers Take Others Along.
-In Acts 15:37, page 1731, Barnabas wants to take along John Mark on this Second Missionary Journey.
-John Mark had accompanied Paul and Barnabas on the First Missionary Journey, but left them at Perga (Acts 13:13, page 1725).
-As an encourager, Barnabas always wants to work with believers who have had serious problems.
+In Acts 15:37, Barnabas wanted to take along John Mark on this Second Missionary Journey.
+John Mark had accompanied Paul and Barnabas on the First Missionary Journey, but left them at Perga (Acts 13:13).
+As an encourager, Barnabas always wanted to work with believers who have had serious problems.
 Paul himself was rejected at first by the saints in Jerusalem, and Barnabas had encouraged him and the other saints.
 But, in this case, John Mark had deserted Paul and Barnabas.
 Encouragers will always be looking to give people a second chance, even when they were wrong the first time.
 They will take you along, even when others will want to leave you behind.

 Encouragers Sometimes Get Deserted.
 John Mark had deserted (“ἀποστάντα“) Paul and Barnabas before and obviously Paul was unwilling to take him along again.
 In some cases, believers make very bad choices, and other believers will not be quick to forgive them and forget the wrong.
 Not all wrongs should be forgotten.
 If a person steals from the church treasury, you may forgive him, but you probably will find someone else to handle the money.
 He will have other roles for ministry in the church.
 Barnabas, however, understood he must encourage the deserter, and take him along.